 To isolate the individual compounds (CBD being one of them), the extracted oil needs to be distilled after extraction.
 The first step is a process called Winterization, followed by Short Path Distillation.

 Once extracted, the mixture is combined with 200 proof alcohol and stirred vigorously until completely mixed.
 It’s then placed in a deep freezer overnight.
 In the morning, the mixture looks cloudy and is ready for filtration.
 One way to filter out the fats, etc. is to run it through a filter paper into an extraction jar.
 A common piece of equipment for this is a Buchner Funnel.
 Once it’s been filtered to satisfaction and the undesirable elements have been removed, it’s time to remove the alcohol.
 This is done using heat.
 The extraction is warmed and as its warmed, the alcohol evaporates since the boiling point of alcohol is lower than the oil.
-The removed alcohol can then be reused on a different batch of crude oil.
+The removed alcohol may then be used on a different batch of crude oil.

-Short Path Distillation
+Short Path Distillation equipment

-To further refine the extract, and to isolate the CBD, the oil goes through Short Path Distillation.
+To further refine the CBD extract, and to isolate the CBD, the oil goes through Short Path Distillation.
 This works in much the same way as Winterization in that the extract is heated and each compound is then separated because each one has a different boiling point.
 In this way, each compound is isolated and can be used by itself.

-Despite the benefits of CBD as an isolate, there is much to be said for providing patients with all the compounds in the plant, not as separate isolates.
+Despite the benefits of CBD as an isolate, there is much to be said for treating patients with all the compounds in the plant, not as separate isolates.
 Patients can still use the oil without getting high, as long as the THCa has not been heated, which converts it into THC, which is what makes you high.
 The Entourage Effect is the effect that all the compounds of the plant have on the body, as a whole.